 I spend a lot of time talking about the PMI as a forward-looking indicator of commodity prices and economic activity.
 As money managers, we find it to be far superior to GDP in forecasting market conditions three and six months out.
 In the past I’ve likened it to the high beams on your car.

 We were one of the earliest shops to make the connection between PMIs and future conditions, and we continue to be validated.
-Just last week, J.P.Morgan admitted in its morning note that “stocks are taking their cues from the monthly PMIs,” the manufacturing surveys in particular, as opposed to GDP.
+Just this week, J.P.Morgan admitted that “stocks are taking their cues from the monthly PMIs,” the manufacturing surveys in particular, as opposed to GDP.

 We eagerly await China’s April PMI reading and are optimistic that this cyclical recovery has legs.